 - Who Pours? — If you are the hostess, you should pour.
 If you are taking tea at a tea house, it is the person who is closest to the pot when the pot is brought to the table.

-- Proper placement of spoon — the spoon never stays in the cup.
+- Proper placement of the spoon — the spoon never stays in the cup.

 - Proper holding of cup — use both hands to lift both cup and saucer to drink from, and please no pinkies*.
 I dare you to catch anyone on Downton

-- Scones — the most practical approach according to Debrett’s is to split the scone horizontally before adding your favorite spreads.
+- Scones — the most practical approach, according to Debrett’s, is to split the scone horizontally before adding your favourite spreads.

 - Cream, then jam on scones? —This depends.
 Devon tradition puts clotted cream first on scones, then jam.
 In Cornwall, preserves first.
 Eat with fingers neatly.

-- Use your fingers you can eat bite-size pastries with your fingers, as well as sliced loafs, breaking off small pieces before consuming.
+- Use your fingers you can eat bite-size pastries with your fingers, as well as sliced loaves, breaking off small pieces before consuming.
 Use a dessert fork to eat larger pastries.

 - No dunk zone — unless your tea party is very informal, dunking treats in your tea will garner a scowl.

-*Since ancient Rome, a cultured person ate with 3 fingers, a commoner with five.
-Thus, the birth of the raised pinkie was a perceived sign of elitism, however the The pinky “up” rule is actually a misinterpretation of the 3 fingers vs 5 fingers dining etiquette.
+*Since ancient Rome, a cultured person ate with three fingers, a commoner with five.
+Thus, the birth of the raised pinkie was a perceived sign of elitism.
+However, The pinky “up” rule is a misinterpretation of the three fingers vs five fingers dining etiquette.
 You will never see the ladies at Downton Abbey raise a pinky.

 Build a Tea Service on a Budget

-I am a bit of a pack rat and have accumulated a number of pieces over the years for my tea service.
-Some I have inherited, a few are treasured gifts from friends, but many I have picked up at yard sales and thrift stores over the years.
-Your tea service does not have to match and in fact it works out better when each person has their own personal cup to keep track of.
+I am a bit of a packrat and have accumulated several pieces over the years for my tea service.
+Some I have inherited, some treasured gifts from friends, but many I have picked up at yard sales and thrift stores over the years.
+Your tea service does not have to match, and in fact, it works out better when each person has their cup to keep track of.

 How to Make Tea

-Don’t get too stressed about making tea, particularly since much tea is now sold in tea bags.
-To distinguish yourself as a tea aficionado, however, just follow the time honored tradition of first warming the tea pot.
+Don’t get too stressed about making tea, mainly since much is now sold in tea bags.
+To distinguish yourself as a tea aficionado, however, just follow the time-honoured tradition of first warming the teapot.
 Add a bit of boiling water to the pot, give it a swirl and pour it out before adding your tea.
-Steep 3 or 4 minutes and don’t let the tea steep too long or it will become bitter.
+Steep for 3 or 4 minutes, and don’t let the tea steep too long, or it will become bitter.
 If you go with loose tea, the general guideline is to allow for 1 tsp per person, 1 tsp for the pot, and allow 10 ounces per person.
 Use a tea strainer and pour into cups.
-You may wish to fill your tea pot with tap water, pour into a measuring cup to determine how many cups your pot will hold.
-Debrett’s also advises that you keep a heated pot of water nearby in case to help dilute tea if it is too strong.
+You may wish to fill your teapot with tap water, and pour it into a measuring cup to determine how many cups your pot will hold.
+Debrett’s also advises that you keep a heated pot of water nearby to help dilute the tea if it is too strong.